codeaprendiz/learn_kubernetes/gcp/task-014-metricbeat-k8s/ReadMe.md

 #### Pre-requisites

 - elastic-search-docker:
-    - You can install elastic-search docker and kibana docker by visiting [elastic-search-docker](https://github.com/codeaprendiz/ansible-kitchen/tree/master/playbooks/roles/elastic-search-cluster-docker) and
+    - You can install elastic-search docker by visiting [elastic-search-docker](https://github.com/codeaprendiz/ansible-kitchen/tree/master/playbooks/roles/elastic-search-cluster-docker) and
 - kibana-docker:
     - You can install kibana docker by using this link [kibana-docker](https://github.com/codeaprendiz/ansible-kitchen/tree/master/playbooks/roles/kibana-docker)
 - kube-state-metrics: